gavinmcfarland/plugma/README.md

 # Plugma

+> [!WARNING]
-> This is a work in progress, it may not work as expected
+> This work is still in progress. use st your own risk.

 Plugma is a CLI to simplify creating Figma plugins.